 Though it was just a few minutes ago that I had my phone snatched, possibly, by that boy, I did not remember his facial features or the color of his trousers or t-shirt.
 I told them I wasn’t sure.
 I and the savior then sat in the police vehicle and were driven to the closest police station.
 And then there I was for the next three hours, while the police created reports, asked questions, filled forms, and almost created an Egyptian pyramid with heaps of documents.

 The thought of how I would manage without my phone lurked in the back of my mind.
 But the conscious mind wondered what my English friend, who had — well let us just say views about the Chilean documentation process, would have said about the paperwork.
-A quick laughter spurted out of me and I gulped it as fast as it had appeared.
+A burst of quick laughter spurted out of me and I gulped it as fast as it had appeared.

 When I asked the carabineros if they would be able to find my phone, they said that they jotted down the details to complete the formal documentation of the case.
 And they didn’t think that they would be able to find my phone.
 We were playing formality for the past three precious hours of my life which I was never going to get back.
 One of the carabineros told me that the process of filing the report is long, ridiculous, and useless.

-The police suggested me to identify the boy even though I was not sure.
+The police suggested to identify the boy even though I was not sure.
 They said that he was definitely involved in some delinquency.
 At least that was what I understood of the superfast Spanish that was bombarded at me.
 I identified the boy.
-I assured myself that otherwise he would have gone out on the road again to snatch someone else’s belongings.
+I assured myself that otherwise, he would have gone out on the road again to snatch someone else’s belongings.
 Then why not let the police handle him for a while.

 I have been plonked into a chair all this time, while the carabineros and the occasional visitors of the station scanned me from top to my golden slippers.
 I absorbed their stares and the drama staging around me.